 VRB Energy has the current opportunity to receive a contract increasing the 100 megawatt project for Hubei Province to 500 megawatts.
-The timing of the award for this project has been deferred until early in the new year, 2023 due to ongoing covid issues in PRC.
+The timing of the award for this project was deferred due to ongoing covid issues in PRC late in 2022 and early in 2023.